Meeting with Presiding Judge of the Supreme Court Valentin Sukalo

 Bankruptcy and ways to improve the efficiency of this instrument were also discussed during the meeting.
 It was decided that the matter would be revised at a later date.

 The president was also informed about a number of criminal cases, the quality of which pre-trial investigation he keeps an eye on.

-Alexander Lukashenko was also interested in progress in building a new Supreme Court building in Minsk.
+Aleksandr Lukashenko was also interested in progress in building a new Supreme Court building in Minsk.
 The work began in October 2016 and proceeds ahead of schedule.
 The work is expected to finish by 7 November 2018.